agentoptics/rewind/docs/openai-agents-sdk.md

 ## MCP Server

-Rewind ships an MCP server so AI assistants (Claude Code, Cursor) can query your recordings:
+Rewind ships an MCP server so AI assistants (Claude Code, Cursor etc) can query your recordings:

 ```
 > "Why did my agent fail on the research task?"